archie9211/dotfiles/README.md

 # scripts
-Some scripts for making things easier
+Some scripts for making things easier in linux.